Palais Rohan, Strasbourg: Up to 1871

 In 1727 Armand Gaston Maximilien de Rohan, bishop of Strasbourg since 1704 and cardinal since 1712, commissioned the architect Robert de Cotte to design the palace; de Cotte provided initial plans the same year.
 Seven years prior, in 1720, Cardinal de Rohan had already charged de Cotte with renovation and embellishment works on his castle in Saverne, the predecessor of the current Rohan Castle.
-De Cotte had also previously designed the Hôtel du grand Doyenné, the first hôtel particulier in Louis Quinze style built in Strasbourg.
+De Cotte had also previously designed the Hôtel du grand Doyenné, the first hôtel particulier in Louis XV style built in Strasbourg.
 The Palais Rohan was built on the site of the former residence of the bishop, the "bishop's demesne", which is recorded since at least 1262.
 The area itself is near the heart of the ancient Argentoratum, first mentioned in 12 BC.
 Diverse archaeological excavations on Place du Château, the square facing the palace, have unearthed many remains of the Roman camp.

 Building work on the Palais Rohan took place from 1732 until 1742 under the supervision of the municipal architect Joseph Massol, who also worked on the Hôtel de Hanau and the Hôtel de Klinglin during the early years of the project.
 Massol was assisted by the architects Laurent Gourlade and Étienne Le Chevalier.
 The sculptures, including statues as well as reliefs, were provided by Robert Le Lorrain, assisted by Johann August Nahl, Gaspard Pollet, and Laurent Leprince, and the paintings by Pierre Ignace Parrocel and Robert de Séry.
 The ébéniste Bernard Kocke and the ironworkers and locksmiths Jean-François Agon and his son Antoine Agon worked on the furnishings of the apartments, while the stucco was the work of the Italians Castelli and Morsegno.
 A budget of 344,000 French livres had been established for the construction – 200,000 livres lent from the Cathedral chapter (Grand Chapitre) and 144,000 raised as local taxes over a period of twelve years – but the final cost is estimated at one million French livres.
 The palace is mostly built in yellow sandstone from Wasselonne, with pink sandstone for the less visible parts.